 - Laboratory (20) [LO 1,2,3,4,5,6,7,8]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 One two-hour tutorial per week starting from week 1

 Six hours of independent study on average per week

 Information on inherent requirements for this course is currently not available.

 Requisite and Incompatibility

-Sound understanding of the principles of heat transfer.
+Sound understanding of the principles of fluid mechanics and heat transfer.

 Tuition fees are for the academic year indicated at the top of the page.

 If you have been offered a Commonwealth supported place, your fees are set by the Australian Government for each course.
 At ANU 1 EFTSL is 48 units (normally 8 x 6-unit courses).
 More information about your student contribution amount for each course at Fees.